A vaccine could help to close the gap left by other malaria control interventions.

 A vaccine would be an essential tool in stopping malaria because:

 - The current fight against the disease is being waged on a variety of fronts, including the distribution of bednets, the promotion of indoor spraying, and the development of new medicines and insecticides.
 A vaccine would help close the gap left by these interventions.

 - Malaria routinely develops resistance to drugs.
 Mosquitoes routinely develop resistance to insecticides.

 - From smallpox to polio to whooping cough, vaccines have offered a cost-effective and efficacious means of preventing disease and death.

-- Even a modestly efficacious malaria vaccine would protect hundreds of thousands of people from disease and death each year.
+- Even a modestly efficacious malaria vaccine could protect hundreds of thousands of people from disease each year.

 What it will take to stop malaria

-- It costs about half a billion dollars to move a vaccine from the laboratory to a safe and effective product.
+- It costs half a billion dollars or more to move a vaccine from the laboratory to a safe and effective product.

 - Current funding is not enough to get a malaria vaccine across the finish line.

-The international community is embracing the long-term goal of eradicating malaria.
-To achieve this goal, the international community needs more donors to provide support, more scientists and vaccine developers to invest their political and intellectual capital, and national, regional, and international policymakers to lay the groundwork for malaria vaccine delivery and use.
+- The international community is embracing the long-term goal of eradicating malaria.
+To achieve this goal, more donors are needed to provide support, more scientists and vaccine developers are needed to invest their political and intellectual capital, and national, regional, and international policymakers must lay the groundwork for malaria vaccine delivery and use.